 Figure below depicts the (for a contact thickness of 1oz or 35 um) current capacity against the calculated trace width for different changes in temperature from ambient.

 Although the formula in the equation (4) does not have a mathematical limit, its accuracy keeps decreasing with higher values of current and trace width.
 For values of current higher than 35 A for outer traces 17.5A for internal traces or trace width higher than 400 mil, this formula will result in significant error value.
-Additionally, the mathematical formula to calculate the trace width does not keep into account some other factors such as count of components, vias and pads in the circuit.
+Additionally, the mathematical formula to calculate the trace width does not keep into account some other factors such as count of electronic components, vias and pads in the circuit.
 And finally, factors like dust are also taken into account in large scale production of PCBs.
 This mathematical formula also assumes that the components do not cause any hindrance in heat dissipation.
 That’s why an additional buffer is added to the calculated value to avoid complexities arising from external factors.